OnyekaN/Norecords/README.md

 Welcome to NORECORDS; everything here is digital.

-This is an archive: it is my record collection with song links sourced from Youtube wherever avaiable.
+This is an archive of albums with links to individual tracks sourced from Youtube wherever avaiable.

 Enjoy.